xitop/edzed/docs/sblocks.rst

 Repeat
 ======

-.. class:: Repeat(*args, dest, etype='put', interval, **kwargs)
+.. class:: Repeat(*args, dest, etype='put', interval, count=None, **kwargs)

   Periodically repeat the last received event.

   For a predictable operation only one selected event type *etype* is repeated.
 All other events are ignored.
-This limitation can be easily overcome with multiple Repeat blocks operating in parallel, if need be.
+This limitation can be easily overcome with multiple ``Repeat`` blocks operating in parallel, if need be.
+Only events identified by a string can be repeated.

+  The event is sent to the destination block specified by *dest*, which can be an instance or its name.
+The received event is re-sent immediately and then duplicates are sent in time intervals specified by *interval* which may be given as a number of seconds or as a :ref:`string with time units<Time intervals with units>`.

+  The number of repetitions may be limited with *count*.
+If not ``None``, at most *count* duplicates are sent.
+The original event is always re-sent and not counted.

   A Repeat block saves the event data item ``'source'`` to ``'orig_source'``, because the block itself will become the source.
 It also adds a ``'repeat'``